Bright comet Neowise coming to an evening sky near you: How to catch it

 Comet Neowise might prove to be the most photogenic iceball in decades.
-After two other promising comets -- Swan and Atlas -- fizzled and faded away, Comet C/2020 F3 (aka Neowise) is already dazzling skywatchers, and the best may be yet to come.
+After two other promising comets -- Swan and Atlas -- fizzled and faded away this year, Comet C/2020 F3 (aka Neowise) is already dazzling skywatchers, and the best views may be yet to come.

 The comet survived its closest brush with the sun on July 3 and is now headed toward its nearest pass by Earth on July 23.